Armidale

 Time:

-Doors open at 5.30pm for 6pm lecture, except in July (5pm for 5.30pm start).
+Doors open at 5.30pm for 6pm lecture.
 Lectures run for approximately one hour, usually with the opportunity to ask questions and meet lecturers after each talk.
-A light supper served with wine or juice is provided following each lecture, the cost of which is included in the membership or guest ticket fee
+A light supper served with wine or juice is provided following each lecture, the cost of which is included in the membership or guest ticket fee.

 Membership: